-IVF treatment requires a significant time commitment, and many women find it tough fitting it in with full-time or inflexible work schedules.
-Deciding whether or not to tell your employer is a very personal decision—on one hand you might receive much-needed emotional support at work, but do you want to be fielding fertility questions around the coffee machine?
+IVF treatment requires a significant time commitment, and many people find it tough fitting it in with full-time or inflexible work schedules.
+Deciding whether or not to tell your employer is a very personal decision — on one hand, you might receive much-needed emotional support at work, but do you want to be fielding fertility questions around the coffee machine?

 Isabel’s* IVF journey involved two cycles of IVF which she chose to manage in two very different ways.
 Sadly, Isabel is adjusting to life without her own child.
 Nevertheless, she found it helpful during her experience to talk about it with loved ones and those working closely with her.
-She gives us the lowdown on how she approached balancing full-time working with treatment, and offers her tips for workplaces in supporting women and men on their IVF journey.
+She gives us the lowdown on how she approached balancing full-time working with treatment and offers her tips for workplaces to support their people on the IVF journey.

 Can you tell us about your career journey so far?

-I started working in travel, and moved into marketing where I am now.
-I found I climbed to middle management quickly, but since then have stagnated, and regardless of how much I educate myself, change behaviours, do as I’m told, don’t do as I’m told, show initiative, be a leader, be a follower, etc., I end up unable to break through.
-In fact, at times I feel like I have gone backwards.
+I started working in travel and moved into marketing where I am now.
+I found that I climbed to middle management quickly, but since then my career has stagnated, and regardless of how much I educate myself, change behaviors, do as I’m told, don’t do as I’m told, show initiative, be a leader, be a follower, etc., I have been unable to break through.
+In fact, at times I feel like I have gone backward.

 You went through IVF.
-What was this experience like for you?
+What was the experience like for you?

-Overall, I actually didn’t find it to be that bad an experience.
-The doctors were great at setting expectations and they follow a military-precision process which is outlined in advance.
+Overall, I actually didn’t find it to be that bad of an experience.
+The doctors were great at setting expectations and they followed a military-precision process that was outlined in advance.
 As I knew what to expect (or not expect), managing the process and my expectations was easy.

-The worst part was the discomfort of the bruising around my middle caused by the injections.
-But I kept a sense of humour about it—making my partner’s initials out of the needle bruising so that bubs would know who his father was!
-My spirits were really lifted throughout the process by an in-joke between family and friends who were in the know.
+The worst part was the discomfort of the bruising on my torso caused by the injections, but I kept a sense of humor about it.
+My spirits were really lifted throughout the process by an in-joke between family and friends.
 I was super energetic, and the trivialities of life didn’t matter to me.

 I found that no one really asks how the men who experience IVF are feeling.
 My partner found the experience more emotionally difficult than I did, saying he felt ‘useless’ throughout the process.